Booligoosh/codetheweb.blog/_posts/2018-06-18-javascript-dom.md

 ```
 All your `<h1>`'s will change their font!

-This is how you things with multiple elements from the one query selector...
+This is how you select and change multiple elements from the one query selector...

 ## Conclusion
 There we go!
 I hope you learned something today &#x1F601;